danhitchcock/nano_tipper_z/README.md

 # Error Codes
 If a reddit tip is a reply to a reply, it's better to keep a short message with an error code.
 * 0 - Could not read the tip command
-* 1 - Could not read the tip amount
+* 1 - Could not read the tip amount -- use either a number or the word 'all'
-* 2 - Sender does not have an account
+* 2 - Sender does not have an account -- Create an account by typing 'create' or by receiving a tip from another redditor
-* 3 - Tip amount is below program minimum
+* 3 - Tip amount is below program minimum -- This is to prevent spamming other redditors.
-* 4 - Insufficient funds
+* 4 - Insufficient funds -- The amount of Nano in your account is lower than your tip amount.
+If you are using 'auto_receive' for your transactions, your account is scanned every 12 seconds.
-* 5 - User or address not specified
+* 5 - User or address not specified -- If you are sending via PM, you must specify the recipient.
+Make sure there aren't extra spaces.
-* 6 - Address is invalid or recipient redditor does not exist
+* 6 - Address is invalid or recipient redditor does not exist -- You have a typo somewhere
-* 7 - Recipient redditor does not exist
+* 7 - Recipient redditor does not exist -- The redditor you specified doesn't have a reddit account.
-* 8 - Tip amount is below recipients specified tip minimum
+* 8 - Tip amount is below recipients specified tip minimum -- The recipient doesn't want to receive tips below a certain amount

 and FYI there are success codes, but you won't see these

 * 9 - Success!
-Sent to a redditor who requested silence
+Sent to a redditor who requested silence -- This redditor will *not* receive a notification of their tip.
 * 10 - Success!
-Sent to redditor
+Sent to redditor -- Redditor will receive a notification on their tip
 * 11 - Success!
-Sent to registered nano address
+Sent to registered nano address -- If redditor has requested silence, they won't get a notification.
 * 12 - Success!
 Sent to unregistered nano address
 * 13 - Success!
 Sent to a newly created reddit account